SAFETY

 • Management of hypersensitivity reactions depends on the type and severity of the reaction

-• Monitor patients during treatment and for 15 minutes after completion of the administration for clinical signs and symptoms of hypersensitivity reactions
+• Monitor patients during administration and for 15 minutes after the administration for clinical signs and symptoms of hypersensitivity reactions

 • If a hypersensitivity reaction occurs, the healthcare professional should institute appropriate measures if needed or the patient should seek medical attention